 “Having my contacts in my second brain lets me ask Notis what my next follow-up is with a lead, and ask questions about previous meetings.
 It’s a consolidated context across my whole second brain.”

 For example, store contact info, interaction history, and follow-up notes for clients, colleagues, or friends.
-Contacts & CRM

 Snap a photo of a business card and send it to Notis — it extracts every relevant field and saves a new contact automatically.